-- Pull out sessions where students are instructed, either individually or in a group, in the English language - Differentiated instruction within the core classes based on their individual needs - Instructional materials provided in their primary language - Before or after school individual or small group tutoring periodically to determine whether or not they continue to qualify as ELL students and require ELL services.
+- Pull out sessions where students are instructed, either individually or in a group, in the English language - Differentiated instruction within the core classes based on their individual needs - Instructional materials provided in their primary language - Before or after school individual or small group tutoring

+Student progress will be monitored and students will be retested periodically to determine whether or not they continue to qualify as ELL students and require ELL services.
 If students do not make adequate progress with the strategies in place, other strategies and interventions will be put in place.
 Parents will be informed and consulted about their student's progress, any interventions put in place, and when and if students are exited from the program.